BZoennchen/supercollider-book/chapters/sounddesign/math/complex.md

 \end{split}
 ```

-We arrive at *Euler's formula* which links the hyperbolic functions, involving $e$, to trigonomeitric functions, involving $\pi$!
+We arrive at *Euler's formula* which links the hyperbolic functions, involving $e$, to trigonometric functions, involving $\pi$!

 ````{admonition} Euler's Formula
 :name: theorem-euler-formula